Tech Talk: Ext JS and Angular 2 – Use the Best of Both to Build Your Apps

 The Ext JS Grid has been a powerhouse for years, used by thousands of enterprises to deliver robust, data-rich applications to the web.
 The Ext JS Grid for the Modern Toolkit builds on these years of experience and leverages the full power of HTML5 and CSS3 to provide an extremely flexible and efficient grid for the modern era.
 In this session, we'll explore some of the key architectural advantages of the Modern Grid.
 Come and see how you can take advantage of these capabilities to tame mountains of data and give your users the world-class experience they demand.

-Speaker: Nige White, Sencha
+Nige White, Sr. Software Architect at Sencha

 Theming Made Easy for Your Ext JS Apps